EddyMedina/ELKproject/README.md

 Ansible was used to automate the configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because…

-- _TODO: What is the main advantage of automating configuration with Ansible?
+What is the main advantage of automating configuration with Ansible?
 You can automate installation for multiple VMs

 The playbook implements the following tasks:

-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+In 5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image:

 Log in to ELK
 Install Docker